 Other definitions in programming such as FPA: Function Point Analysis in Dictionary F.

-- Manual FORTRAN:
+- Manual Forward Compatible:

 - Manual FileMaker Pro:

 - Help desktop-based relational database management system from FileMaker Inc., similar to Microsoft Access.
-FileMaker was one of a handful of database applications released on the Apple Macintosh in the fpa: function point analysis explain.
+FileMaker was one of a handful of database applications released on the Apple Macintosh in the fpa: function point analysis abbreviation.